QuantEcon/lecture-source-py/source/rst/scipy.rst

     from scipy.optimize import brentq
     # etc

-Let's explore some of the major subpackages
+Let's explore some of the major sub-packages

 Statistics
 =============